legal resources necessary to hold negligent facilities accountable.

 The resident stated that the “nurse who discharged her went over the medications with her and explained them.
 However, [the resident] does not recall the nurse opening each container to make sure it had the correct medication and the bottle” and was unaware that she did not have the correct medication until after taking multiple doses of the vaccine.

 Was your loved one mistreated, neglected or abused while living at Spring View Health and Rehabilitation Center?
 Contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Grayson County victims of mistreatment living in long-term facilities including nursing homes in Leitchfield.
+Our network of attorneys fights aggressively on behalf of Grayson County victims of mistreatment living in long-term facilities including nursing homes in Leitchfield.

 Our legal team provides all clients a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.